scottlaird/unifi-us-xg-6poe-bracket/README.md

 supply mount over again, or cut holes into the base for cable ties, but this works well enough.

 The switch is held into the bracket with 8 short M3 screws.
+I think I used 8mm screws, but anything short should be fine, including the screws that come with the switch.

 ## Alternative